 Also in 1967 he began presenting BBC’s Playschool.
 He also wrote Cabbages and Kings, (3 series) most of the comedy for Playaway and Star Turn as well as for adult TV shows.

 Johnny conceived, wrote and presented Think of a Number for the BBC in 1978 winning a BAFTA.
-Think Again followed and won two World TV Awards and an International Emmy Nomination and Johnny’s shows over the next 10 years inspired a whole generation of children towards careers in mathematics and science.
+Think Again followed and won two World TV Awards and an International Emmy Nomination and Johnny’s shows over the next 10 years inspired a whole generation of children towards careers in mathematics, engineering, science and teaching.

-He wrote and presented the BISFA Sales Video of the Year and received the ITVA Craft Award as Presenter of the Year, both in 1986.
+In 1986 he wrote/presented the BISFA Sales Video of the Year and received the ITVA Craft Award as Presenter of the Year.

-From 1993 to 2003 he wrote and toured five educational stage musicals which sold around 160,000 tickets per year.
+From 1993 to 2003 he wrote, designed, produced, starred in and toured five educational stage musicals which sold around 160,000 tickets per year, working the UK's major provincial theatres.

 He has been an Ambassador for British Engineering since 1995.
-He staged the DofE Exhibition Maths Stands, National STEM Projects and many educational and public awareness projects.
+He staged the DofE Exhibition Maths Stands, National STEM Projects and still gives Keynote speaches at many educational and public awareness projects.

 In 2012, he became the oldest ever contestant on Strictly Come Dancing.

 He lives in Buckinghamshire with his wife Di and dog Holly.
-His children are all doing well, Zoe doing BBC TV’s It Takes Two, Nick writing for 21st Century Fox and on major TV Commercials and Dan with his own company Centre Space Design in Henley.
-Johnny’s new book, Wonders Beyond Numbers - A History of all things Mathematical, will be published by Bloomsbury Press in May 2017.
+His daughter Zoe presents BBC TV’s It Takes Two, son Nick writing for 21st Century Fox and on major TV Commercials and Dan with his own company Centre Space Design in Henley.
+Johnny’s new book, Wonders Beyond Numbers - A History of all things Mathematical, is selling well worldwide, and the Paperback will be released by Bloomsbury Press on 21st February 2019.